wanjia09/ComparingClassifiers/README.md

 `python3 main.py`
 this will run the default IRIS data

-To run Banknote dataset(its a large dataset and will take some time to print elementary validation results .
+To run Banknote dataset(it's a large dataset and will take some time to print elementary validation results):
 `python3 main.py banknote`